AdemolaAsamu/alx-low_level_programming/0x00-hello_world/README.md

 Use the function puts
 You are not allowed to use printf
-Your program should end with the value 0
+Your program should end with the value 07 : Intel - Write . script that generate the assembly code (intel syntax) of a C code and save it in an Output file